 The diurnal evolution of the urban boundary layer (UBL) is critical for a complete air quality assessment.
 The height of the UBL determines the extent of vertical mixing, and regulates the air quality variations within the urban dome together with the emission of toxic substances and particles, and their chemical processes.
-The roughness, land cover and evapotranspiration of the city, thermal mixing, emission of pollutants and waste heat control the UBL dynamics (Stull 2012; Oke et al. 2017).
+The roughness, land cover and evapotranspiration of the city, thermal mixing, emission of waste heat control the UBL dynamics (Stull 2012; Oke et al. 2017).

 During daytime, convection and turbulence created by surface heating lead to the gradual growth of the UBL, mixing all pollutants within the convective mixed layer (ML).
 As its name implies, the ML homogenizes atmospheric properties so that vertical profiles of potential temperature, water vapor, concentration of pollutants, and wind speed and direction are almost uniform with height (Stull 2012; Oke et al. 2017).
 At the top of the ML is the entrainment zone, where air exchange with the free atmosphere (FA) occurs.
 This exchange might introduce cleaner or dirtier air into the UBL depending on the regional atmospheric pollution.
 At night the UBL shrinks as cooling at the surface usually creates a stagnant layer near the ground, which inhibits vertical mixing.
 This layer is called the nocturnal boundary layer (NBL).
 Above the NBL is the residual layer (RL) formed by the leftover constituents from the previous afternoon (Stull 2012; Oke et al. 2017).